-This is reality for Roberts and up to 58 million other Americans who suffer from irritable bowel syndrome (IBS) at some point in their lives.
+This is reality for Roberts and up to 20% of American adults who suffer from irritable bowel syndrome (IBS) at some point in their lives.
 Their exact symptoms, and the severity, may differ.
 But for people with IBS, daily life is greatly influenced by the way their digestive system behaves.
 A flare-up of symptoms can mean hours of misery.

 "IBS is an illness which seems to strike people down," says Roberts, president of the IBS Self Help and Support Group.

 What causes these recurring symptoms of abdominal pain, bloating, gas, diarrhea, or constipation?

 Doctors don't have a clear picture what IBS is or what causes it.
 But researchers do have a few theories:

 Though no one fully understands what causes IBS, doctors do agree that IBS is a bona fide medical condition.
 They do not think it's "all in your head."
 According to the American College of Gastroenterology, IBS is also clearly defined by what it is not:

 - It is not an anatomical or a structural problem.

 - It is not an identifiable physical or chemical disorder.

 - It is not a cancer and will not cause cancer.

 - It will not cause other gastrointestinal diseases.